yehia67/documentation/hub/0.1/how-to-guides/install-the-signing-server.md

 **Hub stores sensitive information such as seeds.
 To add an extra layer of security, you can move sensitive operations and data to a signing server that only Hub can connect to.**

-For this guide, you'll use a new installation of [Ubuntu 18.04 LTS](https://www.ubuntu.com/download/server).
+For this guide, you'll need a new installation of [Ubuntu 18.04 LTS](https://www.ubuntu.com/download/server).

 ![IOTA Hub architecture](../iota_hub.png)